 Pitch Deck vs Business Plan

 A business plan contains the research you have conducted on your industry and competitors as well as your company's operational, marketing, and sales strategies.
-It also includes the financial analysis, growth, success projections, and a road map of where your business will be in the future and how it will get there.
+It also includes financial analysis, growth, success projections, and a road map of where your business will be in the future and how it will get there.
 These nine sections are combined in a traditional business plan design in one way or another:

 - Executive summary

-- Business description.
+- Business description

-- Market research.
+- Market research

 - Operational plan and management

 If you want a professional business plan, it is highly recommended to use a business plan consultant.
 On the other hand, a pitch deck usually covers the following sections:

 You can find all the details in our Pitch Deck Outline article.
 Another element of information that should be included in a pitch deck is how much money the company intends to raise, for what amount of equity, and how the money will be spent.
 Therefore, it must contain expected financials and a pre-money company valuation.
 You can also include a timeline of significant events in the company's history, which will help convince investors to approve the funding.